open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumesindexsecretitemsindex">items</a></b></td>
         <td>[]object</td>
         <td>
-          items If unspecified, each key-value pair in the Data field of the referenced Secret will be project<br/>
+          items If unspecified, each key-value pair in the Data field of the referenced Secret will be projected into the volume as a file whose name is the key and content is the value.<br/>
         </td>
         <td>false</td>
       </tr><tr>